Best multi-room systems Buying Guide: Welcome to What Hi-Fi?'s round-up of the best multi-room systems you can buy in 2021.

 Sonos as a system has two big advantages: breadth of choice and simplicity of use.
-In the time its rivals have been playing catch-up, Sonos has launched a whole family of products and got onside with a long list of streaming services, not to mention nailing the usability aspect of multi-room.
+In the time its rivals have been playing catch-up, Sonos has launched a whole family of products and got onside with a long list of streaming services, and added lossless audio support, not to mention nailing the usability aspect of multi-room.

 Combining a broad range of accomplished products with the most substantial selection of streaming services and the most pleasant and complete user experience, Sonos remains one of the best multi-room options.

 The announcement that the company will end support for older devices due to the Sonos S2 software update poses questions around longevity, not least as it was previously a class-leader when it came to long-term device support.
 But the devices no longer supported are on the old side and it's an issue rivals will likely face too.
 For those dipping their toes into wireless waters for the first time, we'd still recommend Sonos products.